DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 activities regulated by the code.

-(4) Approval is for a term of 3 years after the date that the department approved the
+(4) Approval is for a term of 3 years after the date the department approved the

 course.